winsonfzyang/academic-kickstart/content/authors/admin/_index.md

 Currently, I'm working with [Dr. Yiyuan Tang](https://www.depts.ttu.edu/psy/people/ytang/), investigating the neural and cognitive mechanisms of meditation, such as large-scale networks and mental flexibility.

 Outside of research, I'm a programming enthusiast, and I regularly host workshops, tutorials, and develop learning materials on various topics such as data visualization, statistical analysis with R, and creating online experiments using jsPsych.
 I also like creating tools to help researchers with data analysis.
-A few of such projects are DEViS and BTS.
+One of such projects is DEViS, Data Explorer and Visualizer.

 ## <b>For more info</b>